ripl-org/sirad-example/README.md

 **Note**: the data are simulated by the `simulate.py` script using [Faker](https://github.com/joke2k/faker), which creates realistic PII that does not represent actual individuals.
-Any data in this example that looks personally identifiable is not!
+Any data in this example that look personally identifiable are not!

 ## Installing dependencies